-Graduate and Honors Students: Graduate students and undergraduates taking this course for "contract honors" credit will be given a handout on security research practices and standards, and three research papers to read and critique during the first half of the semester.
+Graduate Students: Graduate students will be given a handout on security research practices and standards, and three research papers to read and critique during the first half of the semester.
 For the second half of the semester, graduate students will select a topic from the research literature according to their interests, locate appropriate references, and write a thorough research summary and critique.
 These requirements address graduate student learning outcome 8.

 Evaluation and Grading: Each student work product will be graded, and the student's final grade will be determined by assigning each category of work a weighted score according to the distribution below, and then the final weighted average is mapped to a letter grade as shown.
 Note that students have access to their current class average at all times in Canvas.